jeychandar/NN-implementation-using-flask/README.md

 # Running the project

-Ensure that you are in the project home directory.
+1.Ensure that you are in the project home directory.
 Create the machine learning model by running below command -

-python model.py

 This would create a serialized version of our model into a file model.h5